 Flare test using the iPhone 12.
 Photo Joshua Waller

 The iPhone 12 may feel unavoidably dated nowadays in terms of its hardware.
 However, it’s still receiving software updates and it’s still got that inimitable iPhone smoothness of operation.
-For this price, it’s a bargain as far as we’re concerned – and well worth the consideration of anyone on the hunt for a great, cheap camera phone.
+For this price, it’s a bargain as far as we’re concerned – and well worth the consideration of anyone on the hunt for a great, cheap iPhone.
 Video quality is good too, with effective image stabilisation, and 4K video recording.

 Read our full iPhone 12 review